-We have parking space for up to 10 vehicles
+We have parking space for up to 8 vehicles per booking

 With more need for physical distancing and lots of folk wanting a break, it’s now more important than ever to offer a whole field as a separate, contained campsite.

-It’s £150 a night for two whole fields
+It’s £150 a night for a whole field

 (minimum 3 nights booking)